ohenley/awesome-ada/README.md

 - [ada-ogl](https://github.com/JulianSchutsch/AdaOGL) - Ada OpenGL Framework.
 - [ada-doom-3](https://github.com/AdaDoom3/AdaDoom3) - Id Software's Id-tech-4-BFG in the Ada programming language.

+#### Database
+- [ada-ado](https://github.com/stcarrez/ada-ado) - Ada Database Objects is an Ada05 library that provides object relational mapping to access a database in Ada05.
+The library supports Postgresql, MySQL, SQLite as databases.
+Most of the concepts developped for ADO come from the Java Hibernate ORM.

 #### Web
 - [aws](https://github.com/AdaCore/aws) - AWS is a complete framework to develop Web based applications in Ada.
 - [awa](https://github.com/stcarrez/ada-awa) - Ada Web Application is a framework to build a Web Application in Ada 2012.
 The framework provides several ready to use and extendable modules that are common to many web application.
 This includes the login, authentication, users, permissions, managing comments, tags, votes, documents, images.
     - [ada-wiki](https://github.com/stcarrez/ada-wiki) - Ada Wiki is a small library that provides a Wiki engine.
-- [ada-security](https://github.com/stcarrez/ada-security) - Ada Security - OAuth 2.0 client and server framework to secure web applications.
+    - [ada-security](https://github.com/stcarrez/ada-security) - OAuth 2.0 client and server framework to secure web applications.
--- [test]
+    - [ada-el](https://github.com/stcarrez/ada-el) - This library provides the support for a simple Expression Language close to the Java Unified Expression Language (EL).
+    - [ada-asf](https://github.com/stcarrez/ada-asf) - Ada Server Faces allows to create web applications using the same pattern as the Java Server Faces (See JSR 252, JSR 314 and JSR 344).
+    - [ada-servlet](https://github.com/stcarrez/ada-servlet) - Ada Servlet allows to create web applications using the same pattern as the Java Servlet (See JSR 154, JSR 315).
 - [matreshka](http://forge.ada-ru.org/matreshka) - Matreshka is an Ada framework to develop information systems.
 It consists of five major components: League, XML processor, Web framework, SQL access, and the Modeling framework.

 #### Unit Test